 Following a disastrous family day out last weekend which led to us abandoning ship after just 2 hours out, I learned a good few lessons on how to make things go a bit smoother next time.
-I thought I’d share my top tips with you here.
+I thought I’d share my top tips for surviving a family day out with you here.

 - Do your research.
 Check opening times and see if you need to pre-book tickets before you go.
 I once drove the whole family all the way to Legoland for Cody’s birthday in May only to find it was closed that day for scheduled maintenance.
 If only I’d checked the website first…..